Tour type: Family

 Extra day in Cairo - pre-tour

 We start today's tour with a bang, with a visit to the immense Pyramids & Sphinx at Gisa.
 We also include a camel ride at the pyramids, fun for all the family, and a great photo opportunity as well.
 We then head into the centre of town and visit the Egyptian Museum with its collection of mummies, and of course the familiar and famous Tutankhamun exhibit with the original golden mask on display.
-This evening we take an overnight sleeper train from Cairo to Aswan (approx. 12 hours, private twin cabins).
+This evening take the overnight sleeper train to Aswan.

 On board train